JuliaAI/LearnAPI.jl/docs/src/index.md

 The following methods, dispatched on model type, are provided:

-- `fit` for regular training, overloaded if the model generalizes to new data, as in classical supervised learning
+- `fit`, for regular training, overloaded if the model generalizes to new data, as in classical supervised learning

-- `update!` for adding model iterations, or responding efficiently to other post-`fit`changes in hyperparameters
+- `update!`, for adding model iterations, or responding efficiently to other post-`fit`changes in hyperparameters

-- `ingest!` for incremental learning
+- `ingest!`, for incremental learning

 - **operations**, `predict`, `predict_joint`, `transform` and `inverse_transform` for
   applying the model to data not used for training